DRSNJM/drsnjm.github.com/source/_posts/2012-09-16-interview-1-raymond-chandler.markdown

     (e.g. dice rolling, card management)
 *   Genre -- What type of game is it (e.g. empire building, tech building, pure strategy)
-*   Theme -- The setting and style of a game (e.g. e.g. 1800's Britain mystery,
-    or a futuristic role palying game set in space)
+*   Theme -- The setting and style of a game (e.g. 1800's Britain mystery, or a futuristic role palying game set in space)
 *   Light or Heavy -- Does the game require the player's full attention or is it more relaxed?